 Also, keep in mind that this pan has some heft and can break if dropped.
 So always use caution when handling.

 Prefer buying elsewhere?
 You can grab this baker from Sur La Table’s website here (and pay over four interest-free payments!).

 Pampered Chef Stoneware Loaf Pan

-Measures 9” x 5” and has a 6-cup capacity – safe up to 550℉.
+Measures 9” x 5” with a 6-cup capacity.
+Oven-safe to 550℉.

-- 3-year risk-free guarantee.
+- 3-year warranty.